lunat1cH3ncHman/my-recipe-finder/README.md

 MERN stack - Mongo, Express, React, Node

-Passport and JWT for auth
+Passport, Bcrypt and JWT for auth

 Create a local .env file with: